A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Registration Fee: Cost of attending a conference, fees can vary according to the time of registration, level of participation and also membership type.

 Registration Form: A form provided to capture delegate information and enables a delegate to sign up for an event.
-Usually online these days.
+Primarily online although some organisations still prefer a paper form.

 Room Set-Up: The layout and arrangement of a meeting room specified by the client using equipment, chairs, tables and other furniture.

-Rooming List: Comprehensive accommodation list showing names, arrival, departure dates and any special requirements.
+Rooming List: Comprehensive accommodation list showing names, arrival, departure dates, any special requirements and billing instructions.

 Room hire rate: the cost of hiring a meeting room exclusive of catering and equipment.